DuitDojo-Capstone-Project/DuitDojo_CC/README.md

 <br>

-# How to Running the API Locally
+# How to Running the Backend API Locally
-To launch the API Server on your local machine, follow these steps:
+To launch the Backend API on your local machine, follow these steps:
 1. Clone the Repository. <br>
 	Clone the repository using the following command:
 	```